 - Whether the creation of the recirculation or flocculating zone was intended in the feedwell design, but it was very effective

-Their model shows solids exiting the inner chamber where flocculent is added in a brief, high velocity region.
-Then flocs quickly grow in the main zone of the feedwell and then are evenly discharged.
+Their model shows solids exiting the inner chamber where flocculant is added in a brief, high velocity region.
+Flocs then quickly grow in the main zone of the feedwell and are evenly discharged.

 WesTech now has a number of EvenFlo feedwells installed or in various stages of production.
 WesTech’s EvenFlo design consists of a two-part feedwell system.
 An inner chamber converts the feed energy into a concentric radial flow.
 The main feedwell chamber then evenly distributes the feed into the sedimentation zone of the thickener.
 The WesTech EvenFlo feedwell provides the following benefits: